 *If your client’s business is part-time or seasonal, or if the size of the space changed (expanded or got smaller) at some point during the year, you’ll also need to know:

-- the size of the new area
+- The size of the new area

-- the number of days they conducted business from their home office each month
+- The number of days they conducted business from their home office each month

 Your client moved halfway through the year